projectcalico/calicoctl/docs/RepoStructure.md

    `calicoctl`.

 ## Calico Orchestrator Integration Plugins
-TODO: There are several integrations available for Calico in a containerized environment....
+There are several integrations available for Calico in a containerized environment.
+The repositories below hold the plugin code for these integrations.

  - [calico-kubernetes](https://github.com/projectcalico/calico-kubernetes):
    Implements the Calico plugin for running Calico with the